RationalAsh/embassy-gd32/README.md

 Small, focused pull requests are especially helpful while the project is still taking shape.

+If your contribution is really a fix or improvement to the generated PAC itself, the best place for that work is usually the upstream [`gd32-rs`](https://github.com/gd32-rust/gd32-rs) repository, since that is the source this crate syncs from.
+Contributions here are most useful when they are specific to Embassy integration, HAL layers built on top of the PACs, examples, or project-specific glue.

 ## Licensing

 This repository now follows the same dual-licensing model used by [`gd32-rs`](https://github.com/gd32-rust/gd32-rs):